 This is doubly wrong.
 In the first place the wealth of the tribal and village communities of antiquity was in no sense a domination over men.
 Secondly, even in societies moving in class antagonisms, wealth, in so far as it includes domination over men, is preponderantly and almost exclusively a domination over men exercised by virtue of, and through the agency of, the domination over things.
 From the very early period when the capture of slaves and their exploitation became separate branches of business, the exploiters of slave labor had to buy the slaves, acquiring domination over men only through their prior domination over things, over the slave's purchase price, means of subsistence and instruments of labor.
-Through which the feudal nobility obtained peasants paying dues and performing corvée.
+Throughout the Middle Ages large landed property was the precondition through which the feudal nobility obtained peasants paying dues and performing corvée.
 Nowadays even a six-year-old child can see that wealth dominates men exclusively by means of the things over which it disposes.